How I want to live my life

 Once I identify what the good is, I will try to do a lot of it.

-I will aim to act with the eight virtues of benificentrism, responsibility, integrity, scout mindset, industry, empowerment, candor, and love.
+I will aim to act with the eight virtues of Benificentrism, Responsibility, Scout Mindset, Integrity, Industry, Candor, Empowerment, and Love.

 I will continue to think very thoroughly and deeply about what it means to do good.

-- The parts where I disagree with utilitarianism include:
+The parts where I disagree with utilitarianism axiologically include:

-- wanting take into account multiple decision theories rather than just solely maximizing expected value, such as including some degree of risk aversion
+- wanting take into account multiple decision theories rather than just solely maximizing expected value, such as including some degree of some variants of risk aversion

 - take into account some degree of special obligations, like valuing friends and family more than strangers